 Handmade Japanese paper handed down from the Edo period

-In Otake, which is blessed with the clean and abundant water of the Kose River (Kino River), washi paper making has been passed down for over 400 years.
-Currently, the Otake Handmade Washi Preservation Society handles everything from mulberry cultivation to processing and paper making.
-Otake handmade washi paper, made from 100% paper mulberry, is white and strong, and comes in many different types, including paper for hand-painted carp streamers and paper for shoji screens.
-Otake Handmade Washi no Sato also offers hands-on learning, including tours of the production facility and paper-making experiences.
+Blessed with the clear, abundant waters of the Ozegawa (Kinogawa) River, Otake has been handed down the tradition of washi paper making for over 400 years.
+Currently, the Otake Handmade Washi Preservation Society is involved in all aspects of the process, from cultivating paper mulberry to processing and papermaking.
+Otake Handmade Washi, made from 100% paper mulberry, is white and strong, and is available in a variety of types, including paper for hand-painted carp streamers and shoji paper.
+Otake Handmade Washi Village also offers hands-on learning opportunities, and accepts tours of production facilities and papermaking experiences.

 INFORMATION